Table of Contents

 Unfortunately, infections in the gastrointestinal tract can also cause bubbly or foamy feces in dogs.

-When there's an excess fermentation of food by the bacteria, it can increase gases in the guts.
+When there's an excess fermentation of food by the bacteria, it can increase gases in the gut.

 Eating Inappropriate Objects

-There are some cases where eating inappropriate items, such as grass, can also cause foamy stools in dogs.
+In some cases, eating inappropriate items, such as grass, can also cause foamy stools in dogs.

-When this happens, it can cause inflammation or gut wall infection that will result in foamy stools, mucoid stools, or both.
+When this happens, it can cause inflammation or a gut wall infection that results in foamy stools, mucoid stools, or both.

 Parasites